 Nearly 90 percent of taxpayers were projected to take the standard deduction when filing their 2018 taxes, according to the policy research organization the Tax Foundation.

 If you end up taking the home equity loan interest deduction, it would be claimed on IRS tax form Schedule A, Itemized Deductions.

 Should I deduct interest on my home equity loan?

 The decision to claim the home equity loan tax deduction largely depends on your specific tax situation and whether your home equity loan qualifies for the deduction.

 Bacon says that residence loans (i.e., home equity loans, HELOCs and mortgages) must meet three criteria for the interest to be deductible.
 The debt must:

 - Not exceed the value of the residence(s).

 - Be used to acquire or substantially improve the residence(s).

-Loans that are secured by your main home or a second home qualify for the home mortgage interest deduction.
+Loans that are secured by your main home or a second home qualify for the home equity loan interest deduction.
 These include a mortgage to buy your home, a second mortgage, a HELOC or a home equity loan.

-If you’re looking to deduct HELOC interest on your taxes, you must be aware of the tax changes.
-Your loan is tax-deductible only if it was used toward your home.
+If you’re looking to claim the home equity loan interest deduction on your taxes, you must be aware of current tax requirements.
+Your loan is tax deductible only if it was used toward your home.
 If you have used the loan to buy a second home or renovate a home and you qualify for a tax deduction, figure out whether itemized deductions will be higher than the standard deduction.